 I would also say that I struggled at school..
 I always worked hard in school but sometimes I just could not get my head around things that were being taught and this is something I still struggle with now and the Students in Classrooms scheme gave me an opportunity to help some that are perhaps a little bit like me.
 Furthermore, I had struggles and fears about moving away from home for university and meeting new people.

-I studied English as an undergraduate degree.
+Rasna: I studied English as an undergraduate degree.
 My university course consists of a lot of reading and communicating.
-Although, some people often don’t value the importance of English and how it is fundamental to learning in education and working life.
+Although, some people often don’t value the importance of English.
+As well as how it is fundamental to learning in education and working life.
 This is one of the reasons that I wanted to study English and now go on to teach the subject.
-I had heard about the Students in Classrooms scheme in passing throughout my degree and after hearing about this scheme again in my third year, I bit the bullet and applied for it as I wanted to confirm that teaching was truly the career path I wanted to follow.
+I had heard about the Students in Classrooms scheme in passing throughout my degree.
+After hearing about this scheme again in my third year, I bit the bullet and applied for it.
+I wanted to confirm that teaching was truly the career path I wanted to follow.

 What have you learned from your role?

 Rasna: It helped me to see first-hand the roles and responsibilities of a teacher without actually having that title.
 This scheme confirmed for definite that my aspiration of becoming a teacher was exactly what I wanted to do.